Overview on Microdosing Mushrooms for Pain

 If you are you thinking of trying microdosing mushrooms for pain or are you in search of more information on this method before consideration, you have come to the right place.

-In the modern age, workers in Silicon Valley have made microdosing popular.
+In the modern age, workers in Silicon Valley have made microdosing mushrooms for pain popular.
 They use it as a productivity edge in uber-competitive work environment.

 You might know this mystical substance as “magic mushrooms.”
 You may not know that 21st-century scientists are exploring the medical potential of a method of use called ‘microdosing.’